-5) The ability to receive notifications and and error events from the playback platform, for example non-conforming content, buffer unde-runs, etc. Relevant APIs exposed by the 5GMSd Client via M7d are defined in TS 26.512 [21].
+5) The ability to receive notifications and and error events from the playback platform, for example non-conforming content, buffer unde-runs, etc. Relevant APIs exposed by the 5GMSd Client via M7d and M11d are defined in TS 26.512 [21].

-3A.2.3 Necessary Conditions for Codecs and Formats in 5GMSd
+3A.2.3 Necessary conditions for codecs and formats in 5GMSd

 In order to use a media codec or a specific media profile of the codec in the context of 5G Media Streaming, the following aspects need to be defined: